Scholar Healing Rotation, Ability Priority, and Cooldowns — Endwalker 6.4

 Free oGCD heals → Aetherflow oGCD heals → GCD heals

-have longer cooldowns.
-Aetherflow oGCD heals cost 100 potency (the damage of one Energy Drain)
+Aetherflow oGCD heals cost 100 potency (the damage of one

-cohealer is to minimize the costs that the two of you combined are paying to keep
+cohealer is to minimize the costs that you are collectively paying to keep the

 Free oGCD Healing